zebreus/symbolator/docs/index.rst

 If your OS has a package manager, it may be preferable to install Python setuptools through that tool before attempting to install Symbolator.
 Otherwise, the installation script will install these packages directly without registering them with the OS package manager.

-The easiest way to install Symbolator is from `PyPI <https://pypi.python.org/pypi/symbolator>`_.
+The easiest way to install Symbolator currently from GitHub

 .. code-block:: sh

-  > pip install --upgrade symbolator
+  > pip install --upgrade git+https://github.com/zebreus/symbolator.git

 This will download and install the latest release, upgrading if you already have it installed.
 If you don't have ``pip`` you may have the ``easy_install`` command available which can be used to install ``pip`` on your system: